With people

 Systems and Programs Content

-Child-care system Childcare leave Available for a maximum of three years from the birth of the child to the time the child enters nursery school (the statutory leave period is up to 18 months without pay).
-Also available for a maximum of three years for children up to the third grade of elementary school in cases where a spouse is transferred, etc. Paid leave is available until the child is 2 years old(about 104 weeks) and can be taken in installments.
+Child-care system Childcare leave Available for a maximum of three years from the birth of the child to the time the child enters nursery school.
+Paid leave is available until the child is 2 years old (about 104 weeks) and can be taken in installments.
+(The statutory leave period is up to two years.)
+Also available for a maximum of three years for the care of a child up to the third grade of elementary school in cases such as a spouse's job transfer.

 Paternity leave Up to 4 weeks (28 days) within 8 weeks after the birth of a child is available and can be taken in installments.
 Paid leave is available until the child is 2 years old.

-Allowance toward the cost of using child-care services Allowance toward the cost of childcare for infants up to age two before entering nursery school (10,000 yen/month).
+Subsidies for childcare expenses Allowance toward the cost of childcare for infants up to age two before entering nursery school (10,000 yen/month).

 Part-time work Shortening of working hours by a maximum of three hours per day, which can be taken for up to three years in total and can be taken in installments.